"5 stars yoga teacher bringing good energy and vibes on the mat, and outside”

 Stefan has been teaching classes since 2013, but aspiring to yoga for life, and began practicing asana first in 2007.

-Stefan will take your body into new ways of accessing familiar asana with approaches to deep anatomical awareness.
+Stefan will guide your body into new ways of accessing familiar asana with approaches to deep anatomical awareness.

 We are all experiencing something close to divine which is the miracle of life.
 His classes focus on the asana, breath and mind, occasionally dashed with spiritual references as more instructional guidance than philosophic suggestion.